All Episodes

 It doesn't know that you're who you are, but it.

-Anyway, just for the purposes of being able to show you, apparently graphically, it's a fabulous app, and it's a freebie, and it's uh it's a it's the it's an app built just for the the last shuttle mission.
+Anyway, just for the purposes of being able to show you, apparently, graphically, it's a fabulous app, and it's a freebie, and it's an app built just for the last shuttle mission.

 It's not the NASA app that tracks every mission.

-Okay, we got before we go to the break.
+Okay, we got, before we go to the break, we have the audio.

-We dug deep and we found here's Christina Roomer, April 12th, earlier this year, Washington University in St. Louis.
+We dug deep and we found, here's Christina Romer, April 12th, earlier this year, Washington University in St. Louis.

 She is the former chairwoman of Obama's White House Council of Economic Advisors.

-You ask me, I think what we're experiencing is in fact closer to a growthless recovery than to a jobless one.
+USB, I think what we're experiencing is, in fact, closer to a growthless recovery than to a jobless one.

-Because GDP started to grow more than a year and a half ago, but with the exception of just a couple of quarters, growth has not been noticeably above its trend rate of about two and a half percent a year.
+Because GDP started to grow more than a year and a half ago, but with the exception of just a couple of quarters, growth has not been noticeably above its trend rate of about 2.5% a year.

 I don't rejoice at the news that we added 216,000 jobs in March.

-About a hundred thousand of that two hundred and sixteen thousand is needed every month just to keep up with the growth in the labor force.
+About 100,000 of that 216,000 is needed every month just to keep up with the growth in the labor force.

-At this rate of job growth, it would take most of a decade to replace the eight and a half million jobs that were lost in the recession.
+At this rate of job growth, it would take most of a decade to replace the 8.5 million jobs that were lost in the recession.

-It's it's worse than that, but at least she got she got pretty close to that.
+It's worse than that, but at least she got pretty close to that.

 But how about the notion here of a growthless recovery?